unisa-hpc/synergy-sc-ae/README.md

 ```
 If your GPU has a lot of frequencies, then it may be a good idea to sample some frequencies to reduce the execution time (this may change the models' accuracy).

-**Note: if you use the `--freq_sampling` command-line argument, the same sampling value must be used for generating both the training and testing datasets.**

 ### `--gres:nvgpufreq` for SLURM batch jobs
 In order to run the SLURM jobs with the NVGPUFREQ plugin, the `--gres:nvgpufreq` and `--exclusive` options must be specified in the batch job.